mksunny1/deleight/readme.md

 ## Contributing

-If you like the concept and/or the direction of deleight, feel free to contribute to this project.
-We are accepting contributions in many areas.
+If you like this, I invite you to contribute.
+You can contribute in many areas.
 Sponsorship, issues, pull requests, benchmarks, testing, CI, examples; all are welcome.
-We only ask that everyone maintains a positive disposition about this and about each-other.
+I only ask everyone to maintain a positive disposition about this and about each-other.

+Here is a link: https://www.paypal.com/donate/?hosted_button_id=S2ZW3RJSDHASW.

 Thank you for contributing.

 ## Ongoing and Planned Work

+1. A better reftype
-1. Complete the site (*deleightjs.com*).
+2. Complete the site (*deleightjs.com*).
-2. Complete and add more examples.
+3. Complete and add more examples.
-3. Improve the documentation.
+4. Improve the documentation.
-4. Fix the logo...
+5. Fix the logo...

 ## Ideas